BasicPrimitives/javascript/samples/CustomLayoutWithInvisibleItems.md

 ## Skipped Levels

-Invisible items can be used to skip levels in organizational chart.
-This is actually workaround, invisible items occupy space, so they can be used to shift children items down one level relative to their parents.
-See primitives.OrgItemConfig.isVisible option.
+We can use hidden items to skip levels in the organizational chart as well.
+The hidden nodes occupy space, so we can use them to shift child items down one row relative to their parents.

+Use the `levelOffset` option of the item configuration object to arrange regular children into rows.

 [JavaScript](javascript.controls/CaseSkippedLevels.html)